Power of American Natives: Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "Another dance hit that crosses over having finally been released, this could well make a big impact on the chart in future having already picked up a great deal of radio airplay even before its release, which probably prompted this relatively strong new entry."
-Andy Beevers from Music Week gave the song three out of five, describing it as a "trancey tribute to American Indians".
+Andy Beevers from Music Week named it Pick of the Week in the category of Dance and gave the song three out of five, describing it as a "trancey tribute to American Indians".
 He added that "with its nice pan pipe samples and exclusive UK remix by Jam & Spoon, it is now getting plenty of club exposure here and should sell well."

-James Hamilton from the RM Dance Update viewed it as an "Andean pan-pipes tootled trancey Hi-NRG galloper".
+Kris Needs from NME wrote, "These two must have an American fixation — their last single was called 'Hello San Francisco' and now comes a (rather noisily) voiced tribute to the American Indian.
+Make for the Ethno Instrumental Mix where pipes parp and the trance quotient gets an erection which could blow Tonto's loincloth clean out of the window."
+On the album review, Needs praised it as "perfect hi-tech dance-pop" with "raucous vocal", concluding, "It sounds as good banging out of the radio as it does shaking a dancefloor."
+James Hamilton from the Record Mirror Dance Update named "Power of American Natives" an "Andean pan-pipes tootled trancey Hi-NRG galloper" in his weekly dance column.